asnaencorerpg/asnaencorerpg.github.io/concepts/HidingandCollapsingCode.md

 Developers who want or need more complete access to the underlying code have it; all others can simply let VS and Encore RPG draw the windows for them.

-The **/Region** directive enables you to collapse and hide sections of code in Encore RPG for .NET files. **/Region** lets you specify a block of code that you can expand or collapse when using the **/Region** and **/EndRegion** commands.
+The `/Region` directive enables you to collapse and hide sections of code in Encore RPG for .NET files. `/Region` lets you specify a block of code that you can expand or collapse when using the `/Region` and `/EndRegion` commands.
 The ability to hide code selectively makes your files more manageable and easier to read.

-/ **Region** directives are not supported within functions.
+>`/Region` directives are not supported within functions.

 ### Syntax
-The syntax for / **Region** is as follows:
+The syntax for `\Region` is as follows:

 ```
-/Region "identifier string" //
+/Region "identifier string"
   code region
 /EndRegion
 ```

-The <code class="ce">identifier string``` requires the quotes and acts as the title of the region when it is collapsed.
+The `identifier string` requires the quotes and acts as the title of the region when it is collapsed.
 The region is collapsed by default.

-**To collapse and hide a section of code**
+### To collapse and hide a section of code

-- Place the section of code between the / **Region**  and / **EndRegion**  statements.
+Place the section of code between the `/Region`  and `/EndRegion` statements.

 The following example shows a section of system-generated code that the editor has added the collapse/hide ability for you.

 ```
 /region Windows Form Designer generated code
  // Required method for Designer support - do not modify